PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## Branch and changed files

 Current branch is `fb-refactor3`.
-Before this handoff-document update, the working tree is clean and `HEAD` equals `origin/fb-refactor3` at `42bb3e8` (local/remote divergence `0 0`).
+Before this handoff-document update, the implementation working tree is clean at `b0d1248`; after the documentation commit is pushed, local/remote divergence must be `0 0`.
 The implementation checkpoints since the previous pause changed:

 - `docs/flatbuffer_direct_architecture.md`
 - `docs/flatbuffer_direct_handoff_2026-07-12.md`